-The installer automatically adds the path information on the AWS CLI to the system environment variable PATH.
-If this addition does not occur, open the following web page and refer to "Add the AWS CLI version 1 Executable to Your Command Line Path":

-If Python or the AWS CLI is installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.
+The installer automatically adds the path of the AWS CLI to the system environment variable PATH.
+If the automatic path addition fails, refer to "AWS Command Line Interface" of the AWS document to add the path.
+If Python or the AWS CLI has been installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.